sphinx-gallery/sphinx-gallery/doc/configuration.rst

     sphinx_gallery_conf = {
         ...
-        'parallel': True,
+        'parallel': 2,
     }

+If an ``int``, then that number of jobs will be passed to :class:`joblib.Parallel`.
 If ``True``, then the same number of jobs will be used as the ``-j`` flag for Sphinx.
-If an ``int``, then that number of jobs will be passed to :class:`joblib.Parallel`.

 .. warning::
     Some packages might not play nicely with parallel processing, so this feature